 Speaking of flexibility, it’s important to remember that freelancing offers the best of a stable and changeable lifestyle.
 You can schedule your life around personal or business appointments, and can choose to change your hours if other commitments start popping up.
 However, you should have a general rule for when you work and when you don’t.
 Otherwise your business could suffer from limited availability!

 What’s great about being able to mold your own hours is that you can provide dog grooming clients with excellent customer service.
-Say they can’t make it to their regular appointment time, or their busy lifestyle would benefit from a house call — either way, your ability to make a certain time work for any client is what gives you a one-up on grooming salons.
+Say they can’t make it to their regular appointment time, or their busy lifestyle would benefit from a house call—either way, your ability to make a certain time work for any client is what gives you a one-up on grooming salons.

-Keep prices upfront
+Keep your dog grooming prices upfront

 That’s not to say that you should never give discounts, though!
 Since it is your dog grooming business, you can change prices as you see fit.
 We recommend telling clients your set prices up front, and then offering discounts as you see fit.
 If you have a client who’s referred you to their friends and has helped your business take off, you should definitely give them an incentive to keep the referrals coming!